guitarvydas/zddemos/README.md

 ## notes
 The `kernel` and `scanner` examples contain the most code, but, the `dpink` LLM example stands out as shining example of how easily ideas can be realized, when thinking this way.

+The `hello-world` and `arith` examples are good warm-ups, but, are geared towards simple examples of the techniques instead of being something practical.
 # Usage:
 ./make.bash